Flixbox/PokeApp/README.md

 ## Features

 - Browse all Pokémon
+- Search by name
 - View various Pokémon details like moves and attributes
+- Pull-to-refresh

 ## Missing Features

+- Decent animations (Seems buggy with Expo and its debugger)
 - Tests
 - More details in the Pokémon details screen
 - GraphQL Support for more efficient API usage: https://pokeapi.co/docs/graphql